halfer/docker-vmware-horizon-client/README.md

 * Maybe the command of `vmware-view` is not the correct binary to start on?
 * Ask a question at the [Horizon community](https://communities.vmware.com/community/vmtn/horizon/content?filterID=contentstatus%5Bpublished%5D%7Eobjecttype%7Eobjecttype%5Bthread%5D)

+Enhancements
+---

+* Need to get `--scale` working, as the current rendering via `--nxagent` is too small for my UHD screen

 License
 ---